Manage instances

 -

-In the Instance Group menu, select the MySQL instance group whose instance list you want to view.
+In the Instance group menu, select the MySQL instance group whose instance list you want to view.

 -

-Go to the Instances menu.
+Go to the Instance menu.

-- For more details, refer to Instance Availability Configuration and Roles.Instance Type The type of MySQL instance selected during creation.
-Storage Size The storage size entered during creation.
-Uptime The elapsed time since the instance was updated due to creation, restart, or failover actions.
-Creation Date The date and time when the instance was created.
+- For details, see Instance availability configuration and rolesInstance type MySQL instance type selected at creation Storage size Storage size entered at creation Uptime Elapsed time since the instance was created or updated due to restart or failover Created at Creation date and time of the instance

 Monitor instances